mborin88/Rover-Simulator-B/README.md

 * Passive

 ### Advanced Line Sweep
 The advanced line sweep differs from the original line sweep in that the rovers take multiple waypoints between the starting and endpoint, with each of these waypoints being able to be manually adjusted from the user.
 This allows this line sweep to now avoid certain regions such as water bodies which couldn't be done by the original line sweeping missions.
-Controllers available for this type of misssion:s
+Controllers available for this type of misssion:
 * Goal-Driven
 * Simple Passive
 * Passive

 ### Adaptive Sampling
 Adaptive sampling is a mission where the swarm ultimately hopes to take samples at the most important points during a sweep to build up an accurate depiction of a distribution of a metric (e.g. greenhoouse gases, temperature...)
-ADD MORE DETAILS
+Controllers available for this type of misssion:
+* Independent
+* Co-operative

 ## LoRa Communication
-**Notes:** The communication parameters aren't forced to abide the LoRa Regulations for any particular area, so after running manual check has to be done to see if the LoRa parameters in your area have been abided to.
+**Notes:** The communication parameters aren't defaulted to abide to a LoRa Regulations for any particular region, so after running manual check has to be done to see if the LoRa parameters in your region have been abided to.

 After running a mission more details of the LoRa communications are shown such as the duty cycle, this can be found in the ```SSS Summary Data.txt``` log files.